 Welcome to Simson Garfinkel's web site.

 Simson L. Garfinkel is an Associate Professor at the Naval Postgraduate School in Monterey, California.
-His research interests include computer forensics, usable security, personal information management, information policy and terrorism.
+His research interests include digital forensics; digital artifact management, with special attention to the curation of "born digital" artifacts; privacy; the use of human subjects in computer security research; usable security, and terrorism.
 (Read full bio.)

 - 2013-05-17 The Cybersecurity Mess, MIT Club of DC